minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 ### 3.3 Smart Contract

-#### 3.3.1 Order Batching Validator
+#### 3.3.1 Order Spending Validator

-Order Batching validator is a Withdrawal Script, is responsible for validating Pool Representation in the Transaction Inputs.
-This validator will help reduce `Order Validator` cost in Batching Transaction.
+Order Spending validator is a Withdrawal Script and takes the responsibility to validate two Order contract's redeemer *ApplyOrder* and *CancelExpiredOrderByAnyone*.
-If validator can not find pool in Input, it validate CancelExpiredOrderByAnyone logic.
-Every order must be expired, order output must go to sender and enough value after reduce tip.
+To avoid overlapping validation in each utxo, we forward these conditions to this script and the Order script will rely on it

 #### 3.3.1.1 Parameter